mock-server/mockserver/README.md

 Before any mock expectation can be sent to the MockServer it must be started.

+MockServer can be run in multiple ways:
+* as a stand alone web server (using Embedded Jetty),
+* as a deployable WAR (to run on any JEE web server),
+* as a Vert.X module,
+* as a NodeJS module (however this is currently been written and is not yet finished).

+MockServer also has two client versions:
+* one written in Java - org.mockserver.client.MockServerClient in mockserver-client
+* and one written in JavaScript - mockServerClient.js in mockserver-client

+**Embedded Jetty**

+To run as Embedded Jetty run the following command:

+    java -jar <path to mockserver-jetty-1.2-SNAPSHOT-jar-with-dependencies.jar> <port>

+**Vert.X**

+To run as Vert.X module run the following command:

+    vertx install mockserver-vertx-1.2-SNAPSHOT.jar
+    vertx runmod org.mock-server~mockserver-vertx~1.2-SNAPSHOT

+**Web Archive (WAR)**

+To run as a WAR deployed on any JEE web server:

+    deploy mockserver-war-1.2-SNAPSHOT.jar to web server

+**Build From Source**

-As the MockServer depends on multiple other projects such as Embedded Jetty it is not possible for this project to provide a complete runnable.
-Instead a build script in maven and a build script in gradle has been provided so the project can be built using even maven or gradle.
+Instead a build script in maven and a build script in gradle has been provided so the project can be built using either maven or gradle.

 First clone the repository as follows: